rocksclusters/FingerPrint/README.rst

   # python setup.py build
   # python setup.py install

-This will install FingerPrint in your Python environment.
+This installs FingerPrint in your Python environment.
 You might need writing privilege on system directories for such installation.

-FingerPrint consist of:
+FingerPrint consists of:

  - a bunch of python modules and submodules inside the ``FingerPrint/`` directory
  - a command line python script called fingerprint, inside ``bin/`` directory